- Homosexuality

 Same-sex marriage in Alaska is legal.

-Right to change legal gender in Alaska is legal, surgery not required.
+Right to change legal gender in Alaska is legal, no restrictions.

 Legal recognition of non-binary gender in Alaska is not legally recognized.